The best views over Dubrovnik and where to catch them (largely) for free

 #3 – From the water

-Jump on the ferry to Lokrum Island, kayak from Kolorina Beach or join a boat tour for a different perspective of the ancient city walls.
+Jump on the ferry to Lokrum Island, kayak from Kolorina Beach, or join a boat tour to get a different perspective of the ancient city walls.

 Cavtat Dubrovnik ferry